Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### ConversationAnalysisClient

-The [`ConversationAnalysisClient`][conversationanalysis_client_class] is the primary interface for making predictions using your deployed Conversation models.
+The [`ConversationAnalysisClient`][conversationanalysis_client_class] is the primary interface for making predictions using your deployed Conversations models.
 It provides both synchronous and asynchronous APIs to submit queries.

 ### Thread safety